What is GELF?

 All this needs to be embedded in good governance, human dignity and effective policies.
 The right to education and rights in education are essential in dealing with student and school diversity, but expertise on these fundamental concepts is relatively rare and scattered.
 In 2015, a group of concerned individuals, active in education, research and public administration, decided to join their forces and provide a concerted helping hand to all those who want to formulate and implement sound education principles, policies, codes, rules and regulations.

 The initiators have decided to set up the Global Education Law Forum (GELF) as a non-profit consortium with an aim to address these issues both from a practical and a scholarly perspective.
-GELF aims to contribute to the implementation of the adopted UN Sustainable Development Goal number 4: ‘Ensure inclusive and quality education for all and promote lifelong learning’ and the UNESCO Education 2030 Framework for Action.
+GELF aims to contribute to the implementation of UN Sustainable Development Goal number 4: ‘Ensure inclusive and quality education for all and promote lifelong learning’ and the UNESCO accompanying Education 2030 Framework for Action.

 What is GELFs program?